Vadilat/search-engine/README.md

 ---

 ## Features
-- Crawl any website recursively with configurable depth, time, and max URL limits
+- Submit a crawl request with configurable depth, max pages, and time limit
-- Asynchronous & non-blocking processing with WebFlux and Kafka
+- Async Kafka-based processing of URLs
+- Automatic URL deduplication using Redis
-- Uses Redis for crawl state and URL deduplication
+- Status tracking for each crawl (visited pages, duration, stop reason)
-- Indexes anchor text content from crawled pages into ElasticSearch
+- Extracts links from pages and recursively queues them
-- Exposes REST API for triggering crawl and checking crawl status
+- Indexes results in Elasticsearch for later searching
 - Graceful handling of timeouts, distance limits, and max URL thresholds

 ---